 Check the documents you need to bring

-Remember that the ID is no longer enough to enter the UK, now you must use your passport, and you can stay for a maximum of six months if you are going to be on vacation in the country.
+Remember that the ID is no longer enough to enter the UK, now you must use your passport, being able to stay up to six months if you are going to be on vacation in the country.

-With respect to other papers you may need, always consult the official websites, where you will find the most reliable information.
+Regarding other papers you may need always consult the official websites, they have the safest information.

-The most advisable thing to do is to change money in the country of destination.
+It is best to change money in the country of destination.
 Change a small amount at the airport, not much.
 Use your card to pay and, once you are in the city, you can go to a money exchange office.
 They are concentrated in the stations or tourist sites.

 The best option will always be to use your bank card for everything you can, but find out about the commissions, so as not to make the cure worse than the disease.

-London is always a very good option to enjoy other cultures, incredible parks, hospitable people and your family or friends, Happy travel!
+London is always a very good option to enjoy other cultures, incredible parks, hospitable people and your family or friends.
+Happy travels!